Refining the partition for multifold conic optimization problems: Partitions for multifold conic optimization problems

-Consequently, it is clear that strict complementarity does not hold for this unique block (so, $R=\emptyset$).
-However, this clearly belongs to $C$. \end{ej}

 We next show that in the case of second-order cone programming the complementarity partition has special properties.
-Recall that a Lorentz cone $L_n$ is a closed convex cone in $\rr^{n+1}$ (for some $n\geq 1$) defined as follows,
+Recall that a second-order cone is a product of Lorentz cones (closed convex cones $L_n$ in $\rr^{n+1}$ for some $n\geq 1$ defined as follows,

+i.e., such cones are the epigraphs of the Euclidean norm).
 For consistency, we also let $L_0:= \R_+ = \{x\in \R\,|\, x\geq 0\}$.
-Second-order conic programming problems are of type \eqref{pb:cop} and \eqref{pb:dcop}, where each cone $K_j$, for $j\in J$, is a Lorentz cone.
-Notice that linear programming case can be cast a special case of second-order conic programming when $K_j=L_0$ for all $j\in J$. \begin{lema} If for every $j\in J$ the cone $K_j$ is a Lorentz cone, then
+Second-order cone programs are of type \eqref{pb:cop} and \eqref{pb:dcop}, where each cone $K_j$, for $j\in J$, is a Lorentz cone.
+Notice that linear programming case can be cast as a special case of second-order cone programming when $K_j=L_0$ for all $j\in J$. \begin{prop} If for every $j\in J$ the cone $K_j$ is a Lorentz cone, then